 This is for you and only you.

-As I am reading J.J’s late night writings, they are composed in multiple languages.
-J.J is highly educated and is fluent in four languages: Spanish, Italian, Tagalic and English.
-And even though influenced by alcohol, his mind is sharp and his attention focused.
-J.J is a fascinating man who is battling a demon.
-And by the looks of it , it’s likely he will win the war.
+J.J’s writings are composed in multiple languages: Spanish, Italian, Tagalog, and English.
+And even though influenced by alcohol, his mind is sharp and his attention is focused.
+J.J is a fascinating man who is certainly battling a demon.
+And by the looks of it, it just might likely win the war.
 A thought that sinks my heart.
 For he is a human and deserving of a good life as any one of us.

-In speaking of the future, in perfect J.J tense, he gives us this, “For the future of humanity, unfortunately it’s not good.
-It’s going to be a decrepid disillusion of trials.”
+In expected J.J tone, he speaks of the future.
+Gives us this, “For the future of humanity, unfortunately, it’s not good.
+It’s going to be a decrepit disillusion of trials.”

 A depressing perspective for sure, but I take it as a call to do what I can to fight the darkness.
-A permission to look towards the good of mankind.
+Even motivation to look toward the good of mankind.
 For I believe and have witnessed by the words of the many I am meeting, that in the middle of darkness, there is always room for one more lamp.
 And for each one of us, may we do our part in lighting the path of what’s ahead.
 In the words of J.J and in no particular order.

 “Shall we all do our part in lighting the path to a better place.”